T5750/framework-repositories/doc/source/databases/mysql/chapter02/mysqlInstallationYum.md

     shell> yum repolist all | grep mysql shell> sudo yum-config-manager --disable mysql57-community
     shell> sudo yum-config-manager --enable mysql56-community
+    ```
+    Besides **using yum-config-manager** command, you can also select a release series by editing manually the `/etc/yum.repos.d/mysql-community.repo` file.
+This is a typical entry for a release series' subrepository in the file:
+    ```
     # Enable to use MySQL 5.6
     [mysql56-community]
     name=MySQL 5.6 Community Server